hphelion/documentation/network-quickstart.md

 HP Cloud Networking expands networking capabilities, allowing you to perform many tasks, including:

-creating a router
+- creating a router
-creating one or more networks
+- creating one or more networks
-configure subnets
+- configuring subnets

 All of the procedures in this section require that you access the Networks or Routers tab in the Project section of the HP Public Cloud Console, <a name="NetworkTab">as shown</a>:

    <br><img src="media/network-tab-crop.png"  alt="" />

-You might need to modify the default network or create additional networks.
-This page gives you some how-to's to use the Horizon Cloud Console or HP Cloud 13.5 CLI to create and configure networks, routers, and ports.

 **Note:** You can also use the [HP Cloud v13.5 Compute Service API](https://docs.hpcloud.com/api/v13/compute/) and [HP Cloud v13.5 Networking API](https://docs.hpcloud.com/api/v13/networking/) to configure your network.